aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

       ``DistributedTransformerOutputLayer``.
 The latter linearly maps
       the last channel of the input tensor from ``hidden_size`` to ``intermediate_size``, and then maps it back to ``hidden_size``.

+      For more information about what's the reference implementation of this module, see :ref:`smdmp-tp-appendix`.

    -  **Arguments:**

       -  See :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer` for descriptions of the